chilicoder/study-wpm-workbook/README.md

 The 15-Minute Daily Status Meeting.
 These short status meetings were originally introduced as a tool to monitor and control APM, xPM, and MPx projects.
 Problems and issues are not discussed in the daily status meeting except to add them to the Scope Bank and Issues Log

+> Two points.
+1) No issue discussions.
+Better make a semi-strict template for report.
+Only clarify points, but not discuss.

+> 2) Doesn't suit for distributed teams.
+Better do it weekly.

 Defining a Problem Escalation Strategy.
 When the unplanned happens, the project manager needs to determine who owns the problem and the extent of the problem, and then take the appropriate corrective measures.